Pisa | Travel Guide

 Traffic light status:

 Italy has been confirmed to be on England's amber list meaning it is legal to travel there for any reason, including a holiday.
 At the time of writing the FCDO advises against non-essential travel to Italy.

 Pisa Travel Guide

-Hello and welcome to our Pisa Travel Guide.
-We're here to help you travel better in this historic, iconic city and learn about all the things to do in Pisa.
+Welcome to our Pisa Travel Guide!
+We're here to help you travel better in this historic, iconic city.

-Once a powerful maritime city state, modern Pisa is a small town packed full of culture, with a long and interesting history.
-Although many will know it from its world famous Leaning Tower, there's so much more to see and do in Pisa than this one landmark; with friendly locals, great food and classic architecture, it's one of our favourite places to visit in Italy.
-It's also 152 miles from Venice and 42 miles from Florence, which we've just got back from.
-Check out our travel guides for Florence and Venice too.
+Once a powerful maritime city state, Pisa is a small town packed full of culture, with a long and interesting history.
+Although many will know it for its world famous Leaning Tower, there's so much more to see and do in Pisa than this one popular landmark.
+With friendly locals, great food and classic architecture, it's one of our favourite places to visit in Italy.
+It's also 152 miles from Venice and 42 miles from Florence, which we've also been to - check out our Venice and Florence travel guides.

-If your time in Pisa is brief, it can be easy to miss some of the city's hidden secrets that could help you travel better, such as where to find the best pizza in Pisa and how to navigate the Square of Miracles!
-Fortunately, you're in the right place to be in the know and make the most of the things to do in Pisa.
+If your time in Pisa is brief it's easy to miss out and we think it helps to get the lowdown on some of the city's hidden secrets like where to find the best pizza in Pisa and how to navigate the Square of Miracles!

 So grab your camera and phrasebook, and come with us on a tour of history, culture, amazing architecture and Pisan charm!